PLLC Checklist

 9. Employment verification (link.
 Yes, you need this one too even if it’s your company and you’re self-employed)

-10. Notary seal & Payment (At the time of this writing, it’s $50 to apply and $25 to renew.
+10. Notary seal & Payment (At the time of this writing, it’s $50 to apply for the PLLC and $25 to renew.
 Your bank can help you with both the notary and a check/ money order)

 Tips: Use dropbox (hellosign) or docusign to ask your supervisor and emergency supervisor to sign these documents.